arcuru/pokem/README.md

 1. Host your own bot using `pokem --daemon`, and access just as described above.
 2. Use the Pok'em CLI with the Bot login configured.
 The app will login to the Matrix bot account and send the ping locally.

-Running Pok'em as a daemon has several advantages, but it is perfectly usable to just not bother.
+Running Pok'em as a daemon has several advantages, but it is perfectly usable to just use local login.

 1. The daemon will be much more responsive, since it takes a while to login and sync up on Matrix.
 2. It will also be continuously available to respond to Room Invites and help request messages.
+3. You can skip installing `pokem` locally, which is especially useful to be pinged from a CI job.

 ## Install

-`pokem` is only packaged on crates.io, but it's recommended that you run from git HEAD for now.
+`pokem` is only packaged on crates.io, so installing it needs to be done via `cargo install pokem` or from git.

 For [Nix](https://nixos.org/) users, this repo contains a Nix flake.
 See the [setup section](#nix) for details on configuring.